-Attendance at class (including broadcast lectures) is mandatory.
+Attendance at class (broadcast lectures) is mandatory for the first 1.5 hours (5:30-7:00PM).
 Attendance will be noted and a grade assigned for both attendance and participation.
 In-class assignments and any in-class graded activities cannot be made up and, if missed, will receive a grade of zero.